Quercus garryana: Ecology

 It is a drought-tolerant tree.
 Older specimens are often affected by heart rot.

 The acorns are consumed by wildlife and livestock.
 David Douglas recorded that bears consumed them.

-In British Columbia, the Garry oak can be infested by three nonnative insects: the jumping gall wasp Neuroterus saltatorius, the oak leaf phylloxeran, and the gypsy moth.
+In British Columbia, the Garry oak can be infested by three nonnative insects: the jumping gall wasp Neuroterus saltatorius, the oak leaf phylloxeran, and the spongy moth.

 While the invasive plant disease commonly called sudden oak death attacks other Pacific Coast native oaks, it has not yet been found on the Oregon white oak.
 Most oak hosts of this disease are in the red oak group, while Oregon white oak is in the white oak group.

 Quercus garryana woodlands

 Oregon white oak is the only native oak species in British Columbia, Washington, and northern Oregon.
 In these areas, oak woodlands are seral, or early-successional; they depend on disturbance to avoid being overtaken by Douglas-fir (Pseudotsuga menziesii).
 The disturbance allowing oak to persist in an area that would otherwise succeed to coniferous forest was primarily fire.
 Natural wildfires are relatively common in the drier portions of the Pacific Northwest where Oregon white oak is found, but fire suppression has made such events much less common.
-In addition, early settlers' records, soil surveys, and tribal histories indicate that deliberate burning was widely practiced by the indigenous people of these areas.
+In addition, tribal histories, soil surveys, and early settlers' records indicate that deliberate burning was widely practiced by the indigenous people of these areas.
 Fire perpetuated the grasslands that produced food sources such as camas, chocolate lily, bracken fern, and oak; and that provided grazing and easy hunting for deer and elk.
 Mature Oregon white oaks are fire-resistant, and so would not be severely harmed by grass fires of low intensity.
 Such fires prevented Douglas-fir and most other conifer seedlings from becoming established, allowing bunch grass prairie and oak woodland to persist.
 Fire also kept oak woodlands on drier soils free of a shrub understory.
 Wetter oak woodlands historically had a substantial shrub understory, primarily snowberry.

-Oregon white oak woodlands in British Columbia and Washington are critical habitats for a number of species that are rare or extirpated in these areas, plant, animal, and bryophyte:
+Oregon white oak woodlands in British Columbia and Washington are critical habitats for a number of species - plant, animal, and bryophyte - that are rare or extirpated in these areas: